yurimann/first-ajax/README.md

 1. Modify your AJAX request so that it points to the `/pong` url.
 Note that it's now p-o-n-g not p-i-n-g.
 This will simulate a server error.
 2. Open your Network tab, reload the page, and run your request.
 3. What is the new HTTP status code?
-4. Add a `fail` callback, and use jQuery to append a nice message to the `<body>` telling the user that you'll try harder next time.
+4. Add a `fail` callback, and use jQuery to append a nice message to the `<section>` telling the user that you'll try harder next time.

 ## Step 5 - Tidy Up Time...
 Sometimes, there's code that needs to be run whether the request was a total success or a complete failure.
 You don't care about the outcome, but the request-response cycle has finished and there's cleanup work to do.